adriansahlman/skiplist/README.md

 A [skip list](https://en.wikipedia.org/wiki/Skip_list) implemented using generics in Go.

-This implementation includes additional functionality for finding the closest matching key instead of requiring an exact match.
+The skip list can be searched for the closest value at/after the search value with an average complexity of O(log(n))

 Backwards compatibility may break between minor version updates until v1.0.0 is reached.